BACK

 My first introduction to Hebraic dancing was when I attended a Messianic Conference in Wales

+in 1997.
 After I was married, I began accompanying Peter to more Messianic meetings around

 the country.
 At this time I was unaware of how involved I would become.
+When I first

 attempted to join the dancing, I must admit, I couldn't really 'enter in' to the joy of it,